UweTrottmann/SeriesGuide-Extension-Example/README.md

     ```
     The artifact is published on Maven Central.

-2. Create a new class that extends [`SeriesGuideExtension`](https://seriesgui.de/api/reference/com/battlelancer/seriesguide/api/SeriesGuideExtension.html) and implements at least one of the `onRequest` methods.
+2. Create a new class that extends [`SeriesGuideExtension`](https://seriesgui.de/api/reference/com/battlelancer/seriesguide/api/SeriesGuideExtension.html) and overrides at least one of the `onRequest` methods.

 3. Create a new class that extends [`SeriesGuideExtensionReceiver`](https://seriesgui.de/api/reference/com/battlelancer/seriesguide/api/SeriesGuideExtensionReceiver.html).

 4. Add the required tags to your `AndroidManifest.xml` file.
-See [`AndroidManifest.xml` of the example app](https://github.com/UweTrottmann/SeriesGuide-Extension-Example/blob/main/app/src/main/AndroidManifest.xml) or read the class documentation of [`SeriesGuideExtension`](https://seriesgui.de/api/reference/com/battlelancer/seriesguide/api/SeriesGuideExtension.html) for details.
+See [`AndroidManifest.xml` of the example app](https://github.com/UweTrottmann/SeriesGuide-Extension-Example/blob/main/app/src/main/AndroidManifest.xml).
+   See the class documentation of [`SeriesGuideExtension`](https://seriesgui.de/api/reference/com/battlelancer/seriesguide/api/SeriesGuideExtension.html)
+   for details and additional configuration, e.g. how to add a configuration activity.

     **When targeting Android 11 (SDK 30)** add `queries` tags to allow the extension to see the SeriesGuide app (learn about [package visiblity changes](https://developer.android.com/preview/privacy/package-visibility)):
     ```xml